 - She was a one-cat wrecking crew.
 Besides that red leather chair, she had completely destroyed the dark satin bed skirt and one half of the (microfibre-covered) slipper chair.
 My favourite Espe purse.
 My beloved El Naturalista green shoes, made in Spain.
 Any magazines left lying about were shredded beyond utility.
 And I couldn’t have fresh flowers in the house anymore because she’d whack over the vases in search of the water.

 - Like all devious little felines, she had an unerring ability to identify visitors who are allergic or simply don’t like cats.
 Those were the ones she could not and would not leave alone, preferring to leap repeatedly onto their laps for an impromptu snuggle.
-Once, when I was having coffee at the kitchen table with my (allergic) friend Marlline, Lily even jumped vertically from the floor straight up, directly onto Marlline’s HEAD, all 3.6 kg of her.
+Once, when I was having coffee at the kitchen table with my (cat-averse) friend Marlline, Lily even jumped vertically from the floor straight up, directly onto Marlline’s HEAD, all 3.6 kg of her.
 Ouch . . .

 - Lily somehow knew that when she felt the need to hork up a gigantic hairball, doing so on the off-white bedroom carpet would make a much better mess compared to the kitchen floor.
 She’d run over to the carpet to do so.